tbaggett/xfgloss/README.md

 # Credits
 XFGloss was inspired by "[Lighting Up Native Platform Features In Xamarin Forms](http://www.wintellect.com/devcenter/krome/lighting-up-native-platform-features-in-xamarin-forms-part-1)."
 Thanks goes out to the series' author, [Keith Rome](https://twitter.com/keith_rome), for the inspiration and starting point for XFGloss.

-I was encouraged to take XFGloss to the next level by the excellent [Merge Conflict podcast](http://www.mergeconflict.fm/), in particular episode 3, *[Your First Open Source Project](http://www.mergeconflict.fm/episodes/42594-merge-conflict-3-your-first-open-source-project)*.
+I was encouraged to take XFGloss to the next level by episode 3 *[(Your First Open Source Project)](http://www.mergeconflict.fm/episodes/42594-merge-conflict-3-your-first-open-source-project)* of the excellent [Merge Conflict](http://www.mergeconflict.fm/) podcast.
 Thanks to both [Frank A. Krueger](https://twitter.com/praeclarum) and [James Montemagno](https://twitter.com/JamesMontemagno) for your timely guidance.

-My skills with Xamarin were once again greatly improved this year by getting recertified as a [Xamarin Certified Mobile Developer](https://university.xamarin.com/certification) after having been originally certified in 2013.
+Finally, my skills with Xamarin were once again greatly improved this year by getting recertified as a [Xamarin Certified Mobile Developer](https://university.xamarin.com/certification) after having been originally certified in 2013.
 Here's a special shout out to some of my favorite Xamarin University instructors, including [Glenn Stephens](https://twitter.com/glenntstephens), [Kym Phillpotts](https://twitter.com/kphillpotts) and [Judy McNeil](https://twitter.com/flyinggeekette)!
 They're all seasoned Xamarin developers and great instructors.
 Thank you all and the other XamU instructors for the great training!

 ---